HeavenHavoc/BrtForTe/README.md

 Usage:

-type: ./BrtForTe.py -e or --examples To Know How usage :)
+type: ./BrtForTe.py -e or --examples If you wanna know how to use it

 That's All: